dojo/framework/docs/Committer-Workflow.md

 #### Setting up a Branch with the Pull Request

 If you do not yet have a local branch containing the pull request you can create one.
-Let's assume you are merging pull request #200 into `dojo-core` into `master`.
+Let's assume you are merging pull request #200 of `framework` into `master`.
 You should ensure you have an up-to date master:

 ```sh
 $ git checkout master